 Clothing and Textile Recovery

-Bring your clothing and textiles to one of our drop-off bins, a Zero Waste Day event, or schedule an appointment for curbside collection.
-Keep reading to learn how it works!
+Bring your clothing and textiles to one of our drop-off bins (they all have pink stickers), a Zero Waste Day event, or schedule an appointment for curbside collection.

-In November 2022, the Massachusetts Department of Environmental Protection banned textiles from disposal.
-In compliance with this policy, the City of Boston does not accept clothing and textiles in curbside trash.
+Massachusetts bans textiles from disposal so the City of Boston does not accept clothing and textiles in curbside trash.

-- drop boxes conveniently located throughout the City, and
+- drop boxes (with pink stickers) conveniently located throughout the City, and

 Items that are worn, torn, or stained are still accepted!
-Items that are soiled, wet, or moldy should be placed in your curbside trash for collection.
+Place soiled, wet, or moldy items in your curbside trash for collection.

 Accepted Clothing and Textiles